1 - Chromosome Structure

 - Telomeres.
 Telomeres are the ends of eukaryotic chromosomes.
 Telomeres function to prevent chromosomes from sticking together (i.e., prevent translocations).
 Telomeres also protect the ends of chromosomes from exonucleases and prevent chromosome shortening during DNA replication.

 - Structural genes.
 Several hundred to thousands of structural genes are found within a typical eukaryotic chromosome.
 Recall that structural genes encode protein products.
 Eukaryotic structural genes contain two types of DNA sequences: exons and introns.
-The exon sequences encode the protein product, while the intron sequences do not code for amino acids within the protein product.
+The exon sequences encode the amino acids within the protein product, while the intron sequences between exons do not code for the protein product.

 - Intergenic sequences.
 Intergenic sequences are located between structural genes and are not typically transcribed.
 Intergenic sequences include DNA sequences that serve as the binding sites for the proteins that function to activate or deactivate genes.

 - Repetitive sequences.
-Repetitive DNA sequences are multiple repeats of the same or similar DNA sequence and comprise approximately 60% of the human genome.
+Repetitive DNA sequences are multiple repeats of the same DNA sequence and comprise approximately 60% of the human genome.
 Most of the repetitive DNA sequences do not encode protein products.
-Examples of these repetitive DNA sequences will be discussed in more detail below.
+Repetitive DNA sequences will be discussed in more detail below.

 - Euchromatin.
 Euchromatin refers to the loosely condensed regions along the chromosome.
 Many structural genes are located within euchromatin.